Cekay3D/UdonWaterInteractions/README.md

 Make your VRChat world's water more immersive with sounds and particle systems that provide feedback for your hands, head, and body.

+## Demo world

+This was made originally for my [Waterfall Pool world](https://vrchat.com/home/launch?worldId=wrld_b2b5f60e-5162-490f-a7c5-a8fa46ea7dc5), you can see it in action there.

 ## Installation

 Drag the .unitypackage from releases into your Unity project and import everything.